 As with most other skins in CSGO, the two most straightforward methods of getting Talon Knife skin is to either loot it from a case or buy it.
 How to go about both of these ways?

 When it comes to looting, a player’s best shot is to try the Prisma Case.
 All the finishes mentioned above are available in that case, plus many more.
 Of course, there are dozens of other things that can come out instead of Talon Knife skins, so the odds we are looking at are a 0.26% chance of dropping a knife divided by four types of knives that come in Prisma Case.
 Hurts a bit, doesn’t it?

 Buying it is much easier, and who knows if not less expensive in the long run, especially if you’re not aiming at the low float skins.
 If you’re not aiming at a specific skin variant, you can log into Steam, go to the Community Market and find the offer that is more lucrative in your opinion.
-Going for more specific types like one of the Phases or Ruby would require you to go to third-party marketplaces that make it available to you to look up the exact float and the exact texture.
+Going for more specific types like one of the Phases or Ruby would require you to go to third-party marketplaces.
+With the likes of Skinwallet Market you can browse various Talon Knife skins and look up the exact float and the exact variant.

 Trading Talon Knife skins